hubmapconsortium/ccf-validation-tools/docs/Lung/change_suggestions.md

 **2 - epithelial cell of tracheobronchial tree --> serous cell of epithelium of bronchus**

 `tracheobronchial serous cell` should be an 'epithelial cell', but is is not.
-Once this is resolved, `serous cell of epithelium of bronchus` will be inferred as an `epithelial cell of tracheobronchial tree`
+Once this is resolved, `serous cell of epithelium of bronchus` will be inferred as an `epithelial cell of tracheobronchial tree`.

 **3 - epithelial cell of tracheobronchial tree --> airway submucosal gland collecting duct epithelial cell**

-Same approach as CT-CT1
+Same approach as CT-CT1.

 **4 - epithelial cell of tracheobronchial tree --> mucus secreting cell of bronchus submucosal gland**

-Same approach as CT-CT1
+Same approach as CT-CT1.

 **5 - pulmonary interstitial fibroblast --> tracheobronchial chondrocyte**

 The ID used is wrong.
-CL:0019002 is tracheobronchial condrocyte. `lung perichondrial fibroblast` is CL:4033026 (Cell DN21)
+CL:0019002 is tracheobronchial condrocyte. `lung perichondrial fibroblast` is CL:4033026 (Cell DN21).

 **6 - epithelial cell of lung --> club cell**

 After [some disccussion wish Joshua](https://github.com/obophenotype/cell-ontology/pull/1934), `club cell` is now an `epithelial cell of tracheobronchial tree` (CL:0002202).
-The recommendation is to use it as a parent term
+The recommendation is to use it as a parent term.

 **7 - epithelial cell of tracheobronchial tree --> lung goblet cell**

-`lung goblet cell` is an `epithelial cell of lung`
+`lung goblet cell` is an `epithelial cell of lung`.

 **8 - epithelial cell of lung --> lung ciliated cell**

 Not all ciliated cells are epithelial cells.
 In the lung, are all ciliated cells also epithelial cells?
-If yes, the axiom can fe included.
+If yes, the axiom can be included.

 **9 - lung endothelial cell --> vein endothelial cell of respiratory system**